iOS and OS X: Using Game Center behind a firewall

 With most Wi-Fi networks, Game Center will work.
 If you are on a Wi-Fi network that is behind a firewall, see below.

-Frequently used by corporations and educational institutions for increased security, firewalls work by blocking certain Internet traffic from entering or leaving a network.
+Frequently used by corporations and educational institutions for increased security, firewalls block certain Internet traffic from entering or leaving a network.

-Internet traffic moves through a firewall based on service-identification numbers that are referred to as ports.
+Internet traffic moves through a firewall based on service-identification numbers called ports.
 Certain ports must be open for Game Center to work.
 Network administrators typically open a minimal set of network ports, allowing the traffic for approved applications to enter and leave the network while blocking other network traffic.

 Ports to open

 If the Wi-Fi network router you are connected to uses a firewall or security software to restrict Internet access, contact the network administrator and refer to this article.
 To use Game Center on a restricted Wi-Fi network, port forwarding must be enabled for these ports:

 - 16393-16472 (UDP)

 The Wi-Fi network administrator can refer to their router, firewall, or security software documentation for information about configuring port forwarding.

 If you encounter other issues when using a Wi-Fi network, use Wi-Fi network troubleshooting.